WinstonZhang2008/BSE-Student-Portfolio/index.md

   - Raspberry Pi Computer: This is the brain of the robot/car.
 It processes code and tells the car what to do.
 It has a 40 pin pinout, heat sinks, a USBC input, 2 mini HDMIs, 4 USB inputs, and an HDMI input
   - Battery Pack 1: Powers the Raspberry Pi computer through with a USBC cable.
   - Battery Pack 2: Powers the L298N motor driver
   - Motor Driver: It powers the motors.
-The L298N can control the speed and direction of the motors.
+The L298N can control the speed and direction of the motors through the code written in the Raspberry Pi computer.
 It is connected to the motors and to the Raspberry Pi Computer
   - DC Motors: DC motors run from converting electrical energy to mechanical energy, which makes it run
-  -

 So far, I have almost completed the physical part of the project and got started on the coding part.
 For the physical part, I attached everything except the ultrasonic sensors.
 For the coding part, I have made 5 functions.
 Stop, move foward, move backwards, move left, and move right.
 I struggled with booting up the Raspberry Pi computer at first, but after a couple days I started to understand the project better.
 The wires kept on falling out of the motor driver too, and that was because I did not screw the screw in all the way.
 My next step/milestone is to attach the ultrasonic sensors and get them working, and also test out the camera and get started on the code.